berlinguette/ada/2022_09 A self-driving laboratory optimizes a scalable materials manufacturing process/README.md

 ## data organization

 In this work, an optimization was performed using a self-driving laboratory.
 Following the optimization, the champion material was scaled up and deposited on a substrate 8x larger.
+The data for such experiments can be found here.

+### Raw campaign data

 The data from the optimization can be found in the optimization campaign data folder.
 The self-driving lab performed 91 unique experiments in duplicate (except for some samples that failed) and created 179 individual Pd film samples.
 The self-driving lab was stopped and started five times over the course of the optimization due to various minor issues (e.g. software error, robot arm crashes into something, out of pipettes, etc.).
 The raw sample data from the opimization can be found in the folder `raw optimization campaign data` in the subfolders: